Our Weekend Services

 There is no dress code at Radiant.
 We believe God cares more about the condition of your heart than your outward appearance.
 Feel free to dress up, or come in jeans and a favorite t-shirt; whatever makes you comfortable.

-You’ll notice a lot of people in the lobby area and throughout the building wearing a blue lanyard.
+You’ll notice a lot of people in the lobby area and throughout the building wearing a black lanyard.
 Those people are a part of Team Radiant (our serving and volunteering platform) and they are there to help you.
-If they don’t know the answer to your question, they can probably find someone who does.
+If they don’t know the answer to your question, they can find someone who does.
 There are always leaders and/or our pastor nearby.

 Mission and Vision